Thirumamagal-rpx/Pramati/Training/salesforce.md

 ## Object Relationships:

-Object relationships are a special field type that connects two objects together.
+- Object relationships are a special field type that connects two objects together.
+- Establish object relationships first before adding all custom fields, page layouts, and related lists
+- Each custom object can have up to two master-detail relationships and up to 25 total relationships.

 Two main types: